Qualified Paramedic - Bank to Permanent

 - Enhanced hands on experience across the spectrum in the Service

-Shortlisted candidates will be invited to an assessment and interview in sector.
+Shortlisted candidates will be invited to an assessment and interview which will consist of a lifting assessment and competency-based questions.

 PLEASE ENSURE THAT YOU CLEARLY PROVIDE EXAMPLES OF HOW YOU MEET THE CRITERIA ON THE PERSON SPECIFICATION FOR THIS ROLE BY ADEQUATELY COMPLETING THE ‘SUPPORTING INFORMATION’ SECTION OF THE APPLICATION FORM.